aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 #### BGP passwords

-BGP password are encrypted/decrypted based on the Neighbor IP or the BGP Peer Group Name in EOS.
+BGP passwords are encrypted/decrypted based on the Neighbor IP or the BGP Peer Group Name in EOS.

-An example usage for `arista.avd.encrypt` filter for BGP is to use it in conjunction with Ansible Vault to be able to load a password and have it encrypted on the fly by AVD in `eos_designs`.
+Example usage for `arista.avd.encrypt` filter for BGP is to use it in conjunction with Ansible Vault to be able to load a password and have it encrypted on the fly by AVD in `eos_designs`.

 **example:**